A Day in the Life of a Cat

 We heard common areas for this tension were due to humans' tendency to sleep for much longer periods than cats, or for those who work away from home for long stretches of time.
 Because cats' true nature is to have shorter bursts of activity interspersed with shorter resting periods, bouts of purposeful play can be a helpful tool to break up long periods of potential inactivity that are the result of the realities of humans' schedules.
 Sandy Robins provided a good example of this:

 "I play games of fetch with him in the morning - I throw a wand with a fuzzy thing on the end and have taught him to retrieve it.
 So now he goes and brings me the toy so that we can have a game.
 We repeat the games in the evenings he runs around the house looking for a wand to play with in the dark and brings it to me wherever I am - usually I am sitting and watching TV."

 You too can put these observation skills to work.
 By paying closer attention to your cat's behaviors and adding more engagement into your routine, you can strengthen the bond with your cat.

 Thank you to everyone who participated.
 Many people echoed the sentiments of Fan Jane P. when she wrote:

 "This feature was fantastic!
 Really helped me understand my cat Smudge.
 He is the first cat I've ever owned because I've always lived with allergic mates, parents, sibs.
 I really can't always decipher him like I can a dog.
 Thanks Purina!"

-To check out the conversation that developed around the Day in the Life of a Cat on June 20, 2012, visit the True Nature of Cats community on Facebook.
+To check out the conversation that developed around the Day in the Life of a Cat on June 20, 2012, visit our community on Facebook.